lukrencijus/LAMP-LEMP/LEMP/document.md

 # php

-There are guides how to make php work with nginx but they do not tell you how to write it inside a script
+While there are many guides on configuring PHP to work with NGINX, they often do not explain how to automate the setup within a script.

 https://github.com/binarweb/Install-PHP-FPM-7.3-from-source-on-Ubuntu-16.04?tab=readme-ov-file